AI Glossary

 Where Data Tokenization Is Used

-Many organizations use data tokenization to protect sensitive information and reduce security risks.
+Many organizations use data tokenization to protect sensitive information and reduce security risks across payment processing, healthcare systems, cloud applications, and identity and access systems.

 Tokenization vs Encryption